 Every President’s head is about 60 feet high on Mount Rushmore.

-Each President was chosen for their respective important role in the founding, expansion, preservation, and unification of the country.
+Each President was chosen for their respective important role in the country’s founding, expansion, preservation, and unification.

 A total of 450,000 tons of granite was removed.